To see a sample of the course material click here.

 Registration and lodging

 The fee of $995.00 includes all seminar materials.
-The early registration fee of $895.00 is available until May 8.
+SOLD OUT

 If you cancel your registration at least two weeks before the course is scheduled to begin, you are entitled to a full refund (minus a processing fee of $50).

 Lodging Reservation Instructions

 A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $154.
 This location is about a 5 minute walk to the seminar location.
 In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STA607 or click here.
 For guaranteed rate and availability, you must reserve your room no later than Monday, May 8, 2017.

 If you make reservations after the cut-off date ask for the Statistical Horizons room rate (do not use the code) and they will try to accommodate your request.